 Note: Students will be placed in the appropriate language level after evaluation of previous work done in the language.

 III.
-3 credits.
-INS 201: Interdisciplinary Mid-Level Research Seminar.
-To be taken after having completed at least 9 credits in political science and/or business and 6 credits in languages above level IV.
+ISP 201 Interdisciplinary Mid-Level Research Seminar (3 credits)

+To be taken after having completed at least 9 credits in political science and/or business; and 6 credits in languages above Level IV.